dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 Although in general, the answer would be to wrap this in an [Facade Service](https://blog.ploeh.dk/2010/02/02/RefactoringtoAggregateServices/), as Daniel says, in this case that Facade Service itself would become the use case and thus the command handler.

 Command handlers, however, should not depend (directly or indirectly) on other command handlers.
 The `ICommandHandler<T>` abstraction should just be a thin layer between your Presentation Layer and Business Layer.
 This command handler can still depend on other dependencies that might do the actual work, but not on other command handlers.
-This flat hierarchy is easier to follow, but more importantly, nesting command handler makes it much harder to apply cross-cutting concerns, since most cross-cutting concerns should only be applied to the handler that it triggered directly from the Presentation Layer.
+This flat hierarchy is easier to follow, but more importantly, nesting command handler makes it much harder to apply Cross-Cutting Concerns, since most Cross-Cutting Concerns should only be applied to the handler that it triggered directly from the Presentation Layer.
 Think about applying transactions and deadlock retry for instance.
 See your `ICommandHandler<T>` as your gateway to the business layer.

 ---
 #### Paul Seabury - 03 July 13